Arcadia-Science/prehgt/README.md

    - **[combine_and_parse_gff_per_genus.R](./bin/combine_and_parse_gff_per_genus.R)**: All downloaded `*_genomic.gff.gz` are combined and parsed to pull out annotation information for each coding domain sequence.
    - **[KofamScan](https://github.com/takaram/kofam_scan)**: KofamScan uses hidden markov models (HMMs) to perform KEGG ortholog annotation.
    - **[hmmscan](http://hmmer.org/)**: We [built](./make_hmm_db.snakefile) a [custom HMM database](https://osf.io/trgpc/) to scan for annotations of interest using HMMER3 `hmmscan`.
 The HMM database currently contains VOGs from [VOGDB](https://vogdb.org/) and [biosynthetic genes](./inputs/hmms/hmm_urls.csv), and can be extended in the future to meet user annotation interests.
 5. **Reporting.** The last step combines all information that the pipeline has produced and outputs the results in a TSV file using the script [combine_results.R](./bin/combine_results.R).
 The results include the GenBank protein identifier for the HGT candidate, BLAST and relative amino acid usage scores, pangenome information, gene and ortholog annotations, and contextualizing information about the gene such as position in the contiguous sequence.
+This script also reports whether an HGT candidate is actually contamination by integrating information about the number of times the gene is observed in the pangenome, the similarity of the gene to other hits in the database, and the length of the contiguous sequence that the gene is located on in the genome.

+TODO: add pipeline overview DAG/figure.

 ### Outputs

 The main output is a TSV file summarizing the results of each part of the pipeline.
 Below we provide a description of each column output column.

+#### TSV summary file

 <summary> <b>Overview columns</b> </summary>